HARKing: Potential costs to science

-Rubin (2022) provided a critical analysis of Kerr's (1998) 12 costs of HARKing.
+In 2022, Rubin provided a critical analysis of Kerr's 12 costs of HARKing.
 He concluded that these costs "are either misconceived, misattributed to HARKing, lacking evidence, or that they do not take into account pre- and post-publication peer review and public availability to research materials and data."

 HARKing and the replication crisis

 Some of the costs of HARKing are thought to have led to the replication crisis in science.
-Hence, Bishop (2019) described HARKing as one of “the four horsemen of the reproducibility apocalypse,” with publication bias, low statistical power, and p-hacking being the other three.
+Hence, Bishop described HARKing as one of "the four horsemen of the reproducibility apocalypse," with publication bias, low statistical power, and p-hacking being the other three.
 An alternative view is that it is premature to conclude that HARKing has contributed to the replication crisis.

-The preregistration of research hypotheses prior to data collection has been proposed as a method of identifying and/or deterring HARKing.
+The preregistration of research hypotheses prior to data collection has been proposed as a method of identifying and deterring HARKing.
 However, the use of preregistration to prevent HARKing is controversial.

 Ethical concerns

-Kerr (1998, p.
-209) pointed out that “HARKing can entail concealment.
-The question then becomes whether what is concealed in HARKing can be a useful part of the “truth”...or is instead basically uninformative (and may, therefore, be safely ignored at an author's discretion)" (p.
-209).
-Three different positions about the ethics of HARKing depend on whether HARKing conceals "a useful part of the 'truth'".
+Kerr pointed out that "HARKing can entail concealment.
+The question then becomes whether what is concealed in HARKing can be a useful part of the 'truth' ...or is instead basically uninformative (and may, therefore, be safely ignored at an author's discretion)".
+Three different positions about the ethics of HARKing depend on whether HARKing conceals "a useful part of the truth".

 The first position is that all HARKing is unethical under all circumstances because it violates a fundamental principle of communicating scientific research honestly and completely.
 According to this position, HARKing always conceals a useful part of the truth.
-Consistent with this view, a 2017 Twitter poll found that 75.5% of 212 votes agreed that "it is fraud for an auth to assert that a study tested an a priori hypothesis that the auth knowingly thought of only after post hoc analysis."

-A second position is that HARKing falls into a “gray zone” of ethical practice.
+A second position is that HARKing falls into a "gray zone" of ethical practice.
 According to this position, some forms of HARKing are more or less ethical under some circumstances.
 Hence, only some forms of HARKing conceal a useful part of the truth under some conditions.
 Consistent with this view, a 2018 survey of 119 USA researchers found that HARKing ("reporting an unexpected result as having been hypothesized from the start") was associated with "ambiguously unethical" research practices more than with "unambiguously unethical" research practices.

-A third position is that HARKing is acceptable provided that (a) hypotheses are explicitly deduced from a priori theory and evidence, as explained in a theoretical rationale, and (b) readers have access to the relevant research data and materials.
-According to this position, HARKing does not prevent readers from making an adequately informed evaluation of (a) the theoretical quality and plausibility of the (HARKed) hypotheses and (b) the methodological rigor with which the hypotheses have been tested.
+A third position is that HARKing is acceptable provided that hypotheses are explicitly deduced from a priori theory and evidence, as explained in a theoretical rationale, and readers have access to the relevant research data and materials.
+According to this position, HARKing does not prevent readers from making an adequately informed evaluation of the theoretical quality and plausibility of the HARKed hypotheses and the methodological rigor with which the hypotheses have been tested.
 In this case, HARKing does not conceal a useful part of the truth.
 Furthermore, researchers may claim that a priori theory and evidence predict their results even if the prediction is deduced after they know their results.